 These expert marksmen drop foes dead in their tracks with flawless shots from a bow or rifle.
-With the ability to wield two weapons simultaneously, hunters can unleash a flurry of blows against anyone unfortunate enough to stumble into close combat with them.
 The art of survival is central to the isolated life of a hunter.
 Hunters track beasts with ease and enhance their own abilities by attuning themselves to the feral aspects of various creatures.
 Hunters are known for the lifelong bonds they form with animals of the wild, training great hawks, cats, bears, and many other beasts to fight alongside them.
-Source

 Other Hunter Guides

 When I think of hunter, I think Beastmaster.
 No, not the actual talent build I mean the movie (trailer.)
 It’s just that instead of commanding a pair of ferrets we get our pick of a few slightly larger and more powerful specimens.
 This change makes the pets more useful for killing monsters and players, yes, but they lack the inherent likability of ferrets.
 Leaving us instead with lean, mean, destruction machines – A regrettable downgrade.

 However, pets provide us with an amazing synergy between what is the greatest non-player tank and what may be the highest solo DPS class in the game.
 A Hunter and his pet being almost the equivalent of a priest/warrior leveling team, just packed into a single class.

 With proper mastery of their capabilities Hunters become one of the most powerful classes in the game, possessing numerous abilities dedicated to keep us both alive and continually capable of retaliating in any number of PvP and PvE situations.

 Being as effective as they are some might argue that Hunters have it all “too easy.”
 Your Hunter might have to work a bit to set herself apart from the vast flock of players more aptly named “Huntards” by the majority of players.